BLUE INK BORDERS, studio STAMPS and CAPTIONS on printed photographs

 Copyright © KLW NFC Imprint Private Collection 2010.

-Thomas Nevin used a crossed blue border on his Hobart Gaol photograph of Edward Wallace taken in 1874 (Mitchell Library, SLNSW (PXB 274) and sepia borders to frame his later carte-de-visite portraits in oval mounts of prisoners ca. 1878, such as those full frontal photographs held at the Mitchell Library State Library NSW Series PXB 274, eg, No. 9, photo of Patrick Lamb, to match a dark mount or a dark background behind the sitter.
-The blue colour used by Nevin to frame his brother's portrait (above) was a darker, deeper navy than the bright lighter blue he used on his verso studio stamp soon after taking over Alfred Bock's studio from 1865, and that same bright blue colour, most noticeably similar in the photo of the baby (above) was used to frame this mounted carte-de-visite portrait studio portrait (below) of William Legrand, suggesting strongly that the photograph was taken by Thomas J. Nevin..
+Thomas Nevin used a crossed blue border on his Hobart Gaol photograph of Edward Wallace taken in 1874 (Mitchell Library, SLNSW (PXB 274) and sepia borders to frame his later carte-de-visite portraits in oval mounts of prisoners ca. 1878, such as those full frontal photographs held at the Mitchell Library State Library of NSW, Series PXB 274, eg, No. 9, photo of Patrick Lamb, to match a dark mount or a dark background behind the sitter.
+The blue colour used by Nevin to frame his brother's portrait (above) was a darker, deeper navy than the bright, lighter blue he used on his verso studio stamp soon after taking over Alfred Bock's studio from 1865, and that same bright blue colour, most noticeably similar in the photo of the baby (above) was used to frame this mounted carte-de-visite portrait studio portrait (below) of William Legrand, suggesting that the photograph was taken by Thomas J. Nevin, but equally, it may be one of several different cdv mounts used and shared with his friend and colleague, Samuel Clifford, from the late 1860s-early 1870s.

-Concomitant similarities to Nevin's work include the semi-turned torso pose with the subject's gaze averted on a downward diagonal sightline, typically found in Nevin's earlier 1872-1875 mugshots of prisoners (QVMAG, TMAG, SLNSW and NLA Collections) and in several of his immediate family.
-Important too were the homosocial factors which placed Thomas Nevin within Legrand's circle of clients and acquaintances due to his father John Nevin's post-military career as both poet and journalist.
+Similarities to Nevin's work include the semi-turned pose with the subject's gaze averted on a downward diagonal sightline, typically found in Nevin's earlier 1872-1875 mugshots of prisoners (QVMAG, TMAG, SLNSW and NLA Collections) and in several of his immediate family.
+Important too were social and cultural affiliations factors within Legrand's circle of clients and acquaintances due to Thomas' father John Nevin's post-military career as both poet and journalist.
 John Nevin's poem, published in 1868, titled "My Cottage in the Wilderness", is also held at the State Library of NSW in the David Scott Mitchell Collection, Ref: DSM/A821/P20.
-The DSM Collections date from c.a.
-1907.
+The DSM Collections date from ca 1907.

 What was the occasion, then, for William Legrand to request this type of portrait for himself?
-Several key dates in his life and in the life of the colony may have prompted him to dress formally, perhaps even buy a new stiff silk vest, get a hair cut, and seek out the photographer, all in a bit of a hurry so it seems, judging by the unsmoothed lapel and bunched-up vest.
+Several key dates in his life and in the life of the colony may have prompted him to dress formally, perhaps even buy a new stiff silk vest, seek out a barber for a hair cut, and seek out the photographer, all in a bit of a hurry so it seems, judging by the unsmoothed lapel and bunched-up vest.

-William Legrand may have needed a carte-de-visite for simply that: a card to present himself at an important function, such as H.R.H Prince Alfred's visit to Hobart in 1868.
-Nevin photographed children for the visit operating as the firm of Nevin & Smith (with Robert Smith until 1868).Or, his Sydney publishers- the engravers for the shell drawings (Mercury, 23 November 1870) which featured in his preliminary self-published monograph, Collections for a Monograph of Tasmanian Land Shells, 1871, may have requested his photograph.
+William Legrand may have needed a carte-de-visite for simply no other reason than to present himself at an important function, such as H.R.H Prince Alfred's visit to Hobart in 1868.
+Thomas Nevin photographed children for the visit operating as the firm of Nevin & Smith with partner Robert Smith until Smith's departure to NSW in 1868.
+A request for a photograph may have come from Legrand's Sydney publishers - the engravers for the shell drawings (Mercury, 23 November 1870) which featured in his preliminary self-published monograph, Collections for a Monograph of Tasmanian Land Shells, 1871.
 Then again, Mr Legrand may have been included on a list of notable citizens whose portraits were submitted to various intercolonial and international exhibitions.
 Tasmanian photographers exhibited at the London International Exhibition of 1873 and the Philadelphia Centennial Exhibition of 1875.

 Emailed Notes from the State Library of NSW: